 Rimini Emilia Romagna And San Marino, Italy Travel Guide

 Spring (April-May): This time of year brings temperate and enjoyable temperatures.
 Average temperatures range from 10°C to 20°C (50°F to 68°F).
-Rainfall is moderate, and landscapes bloom.
+Rainfall is moderate, and scenery bloom.
 The air feels crisp and comfortable for outdoor activities.
 Days grow longer, with ample daylight for sightseeing.
 Early spring can have cooler evenings, but by May, daytime weather are hot.

 Autumn (September-October): Temperatures cool, moving from mild to cool.
 Averages range from 12°C to 22°C (54°F to 72°F).
 Rainfall increases compared to summer, many days remain sunny and pleasant.
 September offers comfortable temperatures, good for sea swimming, while October brings cooler air good for exploring inland.